DK-Hostmaster/preactivation-service-specification/README.md

 * `registrar.pnumber` introduced, for validation of danish legal entities having a CVR number (`registrant.vatnumber`), can be used in conjunction with as `registrant.pnumber` or or be left out

-* `registrar.url.on_accept` and `registrar.url.on_decline` now get a complete data set returned from the service, since validation and data alteration is handles by the pre-activation service
+* `registrar.url.on_accept` and `registrar.url.on_reject` now get a complete data set returned from the service, since validation and data alteration is handles by the pre-activation service

+* All of the return data has been extended due to validation taking place so the data submitted might have changed over the course of the validation and is hence returned in the final and accepted state.
+Please note that this is primarily relevant where validation is taking place.

 ## Available Environments